ComputationalEmpathy/empathy-ontology/README.md

 # Computational Empathy Ontology <This page is under construction>
 This repository presents an ontology defining the concept we call "computational empathy".
 This regards a herarchy of sub-concepts for understanding perceptions of empathy in computational systems.
 In order to enable interoperability with a wide range of knowledge-based systems, the ontology is implemented in Web Ontology Language (OWL).

-## Background
 Empathy is a complex construct, and this ontology provides a formal representation of its facets.
 Rooted in a qualitative analysis using grounded theory, the ontology formalizes empathy for interactive agents.
-Abstract concepts enable measurement and evaluation of empathetic performance.

 ![Empathy Ontology](https://github.com/ComputationalEmpathy/empathy-ontology/blob/f9af1c7ebc78cf088df2d85e158f7dc05051015d/empathy_ontology.png).